-- The school has a commitment to staff development in the area of S.E.N.D to ensure that both teachers and support staff effectively meet the needs of students. - Regular meetings take place with the pastoral team and curriculum areas to support staff development. - All SEND staff follow the coaching programme focusing on developing teaching strategies that can be deployed to support students. - The school provides Continual Professional Development to all staff and seeks specialist advice and training to meet individual needs of students as appropriate. - The Governor with specific responsibility for SEND, Hannah Telfer, is new in post and will complete the SEND Governor training.
+The school has a commitment to staff development in the area of S.E.N.D to ensure that both teachers and support staff effectively meet the needs of students.

-- The SENDCo, Michaela Child, has completed Leeds City Council's New SENCo training and the CPT3a qualification (which allows her to conduct psychometric testing, including assessing for GCSE and A Level Access Arrangements) She is currently studying for the National Special Educational Needs Coordination qualification. - Annual training around access arrangements for all teaching assistants and invigilators.
+- Regular meetings take place with the pastoral team and curriculum areas to support staff development. - All SEND staff follow the coaching programme focusing on developing teaching strategies that can be deployed to support students. - The school provides Continual Professional Development to all staff and seeks specialist advice and training to meet individual needs of students as appropriate. - The Governor with specific responsibility for SEND, Joanne Travis, has completed the SEND Governor training. - The SENDCo, Michaela Child, has completed Leeds City Council's New SENCo training and the CPT3a qualification (which allows her to conduct psychometric testing, including assessing for GCSE and A Level Access Arrangements) She is currently studying for the National Special Educational Needs Coordination qualification. - Annual training around access arrangements for all teaching assistants and invigilators.